 Yet another viewpoint comes from a photographer and frequent Pinterest contributor, who argues that copyright holders should embrace the traffic driven by services such as Pinterest rather than focus on the copyright issues (see, “Why Photographers Should Stop Complaining About Copyright and Embrace Pinterest”).
 This viewpoint is one of the most common, as evidenced by the numerous companies and websites that encourage pinning and the resulting traffic boon regardless of the potential copyright issues involved.
 Indeed, many sites have started adding a “Pin it” button to encourage the pinning of their copyright-protected photographs and graphics.
 The Future There's no question that Pinterest, like so many new services before it, pushes the boundaries of copyright law.
 Although Pinterest's policies and prevention measures are unlikely to completely insulate it from copyright infringement lawsuits, they make it clear that the company is aware of the issues and is looking for ways to manage them.
 Reminder to the Higher Education Community Regarding the DMCA Much like Pinterest, most institutions of higher education qualify as an internet service provider (transmitting data) and/or an online service provider (storing data) under the DMCA.
 Institutions must, however, establish and maintain the proper procedures in order to benefit from the safe harbor provisions of the DMCA.
 For example, universities must have a procedure in place for receiving notice of copyright infringement from a copyright owner or its agent, and must act expeditiously to remove the purported infringing material once notice is received.
 Further, online service providers must designate – on its website and to the Copyright Office – an agent to receive notifications of claimed infringement.
 If you’re unsure whether your university has designated an agent, the Register of Copyrights has a current directory of all designated agents available at the Directory of Service Provider Agents for Notification of Claims of Infringement.

 Article: At the Chronicle Of Higher Education website, Alex Campbell reports that UNC has put in place measures to prevent and minimize unauthorized file sharing by students.
 Specifically, computers that have file sharing software will not be allowed to connect to the campus network unless and until that student/computer is awarded a “hall pass.”
 This hall pass involves a student pledge to report illegal file sharing, and apparently some education on copyright law.
+Interesting Quote:

 The university has already seen a big drop in the number of dorm computers that use file-sharing software, from about 1,000 last year to about 50 this year.
 Of those 50, about half have opted for the hall pass.
 The other half remain quarantined and unable to access the network, officials say.